- Best Practices for Grouping Wireframes in myBalsamiq

 This approach has the advantage of keeping everything in a single project, which is cheaper and easy to manage (once you invite your project members you're all set).

-The downside of this approach is that the project might fill up with lots and lots of Mockups, making it harder to navigate.
+The downside of this approach is that the project might fill up with lots and lots of wireframes, making it harder to navigate.

 Another, complementary idea is to use multiple projects, one per feature or section of a website.

-For example, in our own myBalsamiq site, we have projects that have to do with Mockups editor (in red) and other projects related to myBalsamiq (in green).
+For example, in our own myBalsamiq site, we have projects that have to do with our wireframing editor (in red) and other projects related to myBalsamiq (in green).